Wednesday, 28 January 2015

 While moving on rail, side-shifted cargo and protruding objects become a dangerous, unavoidable menace.
 An opposing passing train cannot stop nor do anything to swerve out of the way.

 Train watchers, photographers, trespassers and even legitimate personnel who have that habit of getting as close as possible to moving trains would do well to always keep safety in mind.
-Objects can just as easily hang, drag, dangle or protrude from a damaged rail car and not only from shifted cargo.
+Objects can just as easily hang, drag, dangle or protrude from a damaged rail car, and not only from shifted cargo.

 Passengers waiting on station platforms for trains also face the same potential risks if freight trains share the same track.
 If an approaching train is not preparing to stop, then heed those warnings and stand well back from that painted yellow or white line.